A Deadly Attraction

 That we can do.

 And unfortunately, we can't talk to you again.
+Good luck.

 Detectives had a lot of questions for Tyler and Culver.
+And so did Stephen's mother.

 Jan Culver is convinced her son is innocent.
+I remember

-when I looked at the autopsy photos and I just remember gasping at the horrific nature of them.
+when I looked at the autopsy photos, and I just remember gasping at the horrific nature of them.
+Stephen isn't capable of that.

-But Stephen and Tyler both left incriminating suicide notes and Stephen told two of his close friends that he murdered Joanne.
+But Stephen and Tyler both left incriminating suicide notes, and Stephen told two of his close friends that he murdered Joanne.

 He went so far as to get into the trunk of his car and show the bloody knife.

 So he showed what you believe is the murder weapon.
+Correct.

 It was Stephen's own words that helped convince prosecutors he actually stabbed Joanne Witt to death while Tyler stood by.

 That's a problem for a defense attorney.
+Very much so.

 Dane Weiner is Stephen's attorney.

-He says Culver told his friends he killed Joanne to protect the real killer, the love of his life, Tyler Witt.
+He says Culver told his friends he killed Joanne to protect the real killer. the love of his life, Tyler Witt.

 He's planning on being dead in several days, so he's not concerned about the consequences for him.
+His goal is to prevent her from being labeled as a mother killer.

+He would care about others before himself, to his detriment.
 Stephen is the kind of guy who would drive off a cliff or jump in front of a bullet or run into a burning home for a friend.

 Even when he was interrogated shortly after his arrest, Culver was asking about Tyler.
+He spoke with Ty.

-She's probably gone through a lot.
+She's really gone through a lot.

 I'm just worried about her.

+But he probably should have been worried about himself.
 His mother believes Stephen has crippled his defense, and she told him so right after his arrest.

+Why on earth would you have ever said that you did this?
 We were both crying, and he said, He said, I was in a different frame of mind.
+He goes, I'm so sorry, mom.

 And I said, you do realize that your words will probably convict you.

 Stephen's not violent.
+He's not aggressive.

 Tyler wrote in her diary about how she wished her mother would die in a horrible car crash.

-Dane Weiner, who's defending Tyler Witt's boyfriend Stephen Culver, says, while Culver had a clean record, There is plenty of evidence that shows Tyler was violent and more than capable of stabbing her mother.
+Dane Weiner, who's defending Tyler Witt's boyfriend Stephen Culver, says, while Culver had a clean record, there is plenty of evidence that shows Tyler was violent and more than capable of stabbing her mother.

 Every friend she had virtually, she told that she hated her mother.